All You Need to Know Before Visiting Schonbrunn Palace

 • For more information about the Orangery Garden and Children’s Museum, please see the resources section of this post.

-Like, what do you think of capturing cute Instagrammable photos of each other in the green tunnel of the Privy Garden, or taking in the stunning views of the palace and city together from the top of the Gloriette?
+How about capturing cute Instagrammable photos in the green tunnel of the Privy Garden?
+Or taking in the stunning views of the palace and city from the top of the Gloriette?
+You might also enjoy a stroll through the Baroque orangery, which is as big as the ones at Versailles.

 Combined Tickets